 Some experimental drugs for Marburg and Ebola have been shown in animal studies to be effective when given shortly after infection.
 But in a real epidemic like the one in West Africa, most people do not know they have been infected until they get sick, which can be several days later.
 So there is a need for drugs that will treat a disease that is already underway.”

-Click here to read the full NYTs story “Experimental Drug Used for Ebola-Related Virus Shows Promise” by Andrew Pollack.
+Click here to read the full New York Times story “Experimental Drug Used for Ebola-Related Virus Shows Promise” by Andrew Pollack.

 Doctor, Did You Wash Your Hands? ™ provides information to consumers on understanding, managing and navigating health care options.